nortikin/sverchok/docs/Unit_01/lesson_03.rst

 Lesson 03 - A Grid
 ------------------

-Grids are another common geometric primitive, and can be thought of as a Plane subdivided over its *x* and *y* axes.
-The ``Plane`` generator node makes a grid with edges and polygons, but we'll cover a lot of important concepts by building a grid generator using the elementary nodes.
-I will show practical tips to help you figure out how to construct topology dynamically.
+Grids are another common geometric primitive.
+A Grid can be thought of as a Plane subdivided over its *x* and *y* axes.
+Sverchok's `Plane` generator can also make grids (including edges and polygons).
+We will again avoid the convenience of the `Plane` generator, and combine the elementary nodes to build one from scratch.
+Doing this will cover several important concepts of parametric design, and feature practical tips to help you figure out how to construct topology dynamically.

 **What do we know about Grids?**